binarycamper/ft_transcendence/README.md

 ## jjesberg

 ```
-◦ The channel owner can set a password required to access the channel, change it, and also remove it.

 ◦ A user who is an administrator of a channel can kick, ban or mute (for a limited time) other users, but not the channel owners.

 - Each user should have a Match History including 1v1 games, ladder, and anything else useful.
 Anyone who is logged in should be able to consult it.